simplex-chat/simplex-chat/docs/SERVER.md

 Server address: smp://d5fcsc7hhtPpexYUbI2XPxDbyU2d3WsVmROimcL90ss=:V8ONoJ6ICwnrZnTC_QuSHfCEYq53uLaJKQ_oIC6-ve8=@<hostnames>
 ```

-The server address above should be used in your client configuration and if you added server password it should only be shared with the other people when you want to allow them to use your server to receive the messages (all your contacts will be able to send messages, as it does not require a password).
-If you passed IP address or hostnames during the initialisation, they will be printed as part of server address, otherwise replace `<hostnames>` with the actual server addresses.
+The server address above should be used in your client configuration, and if you added server password it should only be shared with the other people who you want to allow using your server to receive the messages (all your contacts will be able to send messages - it does not require a password).
+If you passed IP address or hostnames during the initialisation, they will be printed as part of server address, otherwise replace `<hostnames>` with the actual server hostnames.

 ## Further configuration